yzr456/tp/docs/UserGuide.md

 # Zenith User Guide

 Zenith is for a _tech savvy private tutor teaching students in Singapore_, who prefers the use of CLI over GUI for its efficiency and minimalism.
-It **simplifies tutoring workflow** with a command-line address book that **centralises student details, payments, and optimizes scheduling**, all designed to enhance personalised tutoring through quick, efficient access and management.
+It **simplifies tutoring workflow** with a command-line contact list that **centralises student details, payments, and optimizes scheduling**, all designed to enhance personalised tutoring through quick, efficient access and management.

 <!-- * Table of Contents -->
 <page-nav-print />